Difference Between Theme and Moral

 1. A theme is an underlying message, idea, or subject explored in a literary work, serving as a unifying element that connects various aspects of the story.

-2. A moral is a specific lesson or teaching that a story conveys, often guiding how to behave or make decisions in life.
+2. A moral is a specific lesson or teaching that a story conveys, guiding how to behave or make decisions in life.

 3. While both theme and moral contribution to the meaning of a story, a theme is more abstract and pervasive, whereas a moral offers a concrete lesson or principle.